-A nutrition information panel display will not be required on a packaging that has a total surface area of less than 100 square centimetres, provided that the food label does not bear nutrient claims or other nutrition information.
+A nutrition information panel display will not be needed on a packaging that has a total surface area of less than 100 square centimetres.
 However, it is necessary to include in the label a statement of the quantity of each nutrient in respect to any nutrition claim that is made.
 A statement of the energy yield of the food is also required in the case of a claim that the food is free of sugar or where there is a claim with respect to the energy value of the food.